 The PASS-SIG participates in ABCT's SIG Exposition (poster session) and will do so again in 2019.
 The SIG expo session is Friday evening, from 6:30-8:30.
 Students in the SIG poster sessions will be eligible for consideration for the SIG's Outstanding Student Research Award, which includes a $100 cash prize.
 A panel of judges will determine the winner of the award, announce the winner, and award the prize all at the SIG poster session.
 Student entrants must be enrolled in a university training program in the 2019-2020 school year to be eligible.

 We had twelve excellent posters at this year's SIG poster exposition discussing a variety of topics relevant to assessment and treatment of schizophrenia and other serious mental illnesses.
-Congratulations to Elaina Montague, M.A., and Jesse Hochheiser, both graduate students at University of Nebraska-Lincoln, who won this year’s student poster award!
-The poster is available here.
+Congratulations to Julia Browne, who won this year’s student poster award!
+The poster information, including abstract, is available here.

 SIG Poster Session, November 2012.
 SIG Members Andrea Avila and Charlie Davidson with submitted posters.

 GENERAL SIG POSTER GUIDELINES: